atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 Lord Woburn to Mr. Wilmot.

 And so you tell me that I am by far too nice, and of too refined a way of thinking to be happy. -- My expedlations, you say, are extravagant; perhaps they are; but till I see a probability of having those expectations answered, I shall not add another fool to the herd of miserable husbands -- Let them talk till their tongues are weary about heirs; I can *adopt* whenever I please; I can dispose of my fortune extremely well without having any *matrimomial* connections with that deceiver from the beginning, a woman.
 It is true, I cannot leave my title to my adopted son, nor insure him all my estate, but I can leave him enough to satisfy a reasonable man; besides, what care I for posterity?
-I am quite of the old lady’s mind, who, when pressed to think about the people who were to come after her, said, "Pr'ythee be quiet; I wonder when we shall see posterity do anything for us.” -- The lady was probably an Hibernian, but her reply was not altogether a bad one. = I have not the least aversion to the sex; no man loves them better, from constitution or from taste.
-We were, undoubtedly, designed by Nature to encrease each other’s pleasures, but we certainly, by our political connections, contrive to multiply each other’s cares. -- Now, perhaps, you expect me to run on with a heap of invectives against the marriage-state; if you expect any severities from me against it, you will be mistaken. -- The marriage state is, I am very willing to own with you, a heaven upon earth, when those who enter into it are suitable to each other in every respect; but the *infernal* matches which one sees in the world so much outnumber the *celestial* ones, that the encouragements to an indissoluble union are fewer and fewer every day -- The women are become so intolerably corrupt, that a man must be absolutely mad who encumbers himself with a wife. -- I have not yet, indeed even ventured upon a mistress, being almost certain that a mistress “labouring in her vocation,” will endeavour to impose upon me.
+I am quite of the old lady’s mind, who, when pressed to think about the people who were to come after her, said, "Pr'ythee be quiet; I wonder when we shall see posterity do anything for us." -- The lady was probably an Hibernian, but her reply was not altogether a bad one. = I have not the least aversion to the sex; no man loves them better, from constitution or from taste.
+We were, undoubtedly, designed by Nature to encrease each other’s pleasures, but we certainly, by our political connections, contrive to multiply each other’s cares. -- Now, perhaps, you expect me to run on with a heap of invectives against the marriage-state; if you expect any severities from me against it, you will be mistaken. -- The marriage state is, I am very willing to own with you, a heaven upon earth, when those who enter into it are suitable to each other in every respect; but the *infernal* matches which one sees in the world so much outnumber the *celestial* ones, that the encouragements to an indissoluble union are fewer and fewer every day -- The women are become so intolerably corrupt, that a man must be absolutely mad who encumbers himself with a wife. -- I have not yet, indeed even ventured upon a mistress, being almost certain that a mistress "labouring in her vocation," will endeavour to impose upon me.
 You know how much I hate to be *duped*, you will not wonder at my *apprehensions* which naturally throw me upon my guard.

-“By these apprehensions you punish yourself cruelly, for the most exquisite joys in life are only to be found, in, the arms of a fine woman.”
+"By these apprehensions you punish yourself cruelly, for the most exquisite joys in life are only to be found, in, the arms of a fine woman."
 Not so fast, my friend; I enjoy, I asture you, all the raptures which the finest woman in the universe can bestow -- with her personal charms; but as to the transports arising from congenial souls, from the delicious satisfactions of mutual friendship, satisfactions superior to all other sensations, I give them up, firmly believing that I shall never find a female capable of such an exalted attachment.

 There are a thousand women, you will tell me, who, in point of understanding, are little inferior to men of the brightest intellects, and whose minds have been cultivated in the politest style -- who, by the softness of their manners, the gentleness of their dispositions, and the charming vivacity of their conversations are thoroughly qualified to be the most desirable companions -- Granted -- I chiefly, therefore, converse with such women. -- Men are too apt to degenerate into brutes when left to their own mirth, mutually excited by coarse jokes, indelicate allusions, and noisy impudence. -- They are also inclined to be ill humoured, and inhumane when they associate only among themselves. -- I therefore, always chuse a mixed company: the two sexes ever appear to most advantage when they meet together. -- But must I tie myself to a woman for life, because I like her conversation? -- No -- certainly. -You will not, perhaps, be so violent an advocate for matrimony when you have been half a year united to your favourite Maria,